SantoshInchalakaranji/SantoshInchalakaranji/README.md

 ### Hi there 👋

 I'm Santosh.
-A passionate Android app developer.
+A passionate Android app developer with 1+ year of experience.
 I thrive on solving problems and creating user-friendly experiences through clean and efficient code.

 ## Things I am passionate about